London Climate Finance Facility strategic approach

 The Climate Finance Taskforce was announced and set up in 2025.
 Their role is to advise the Mayor on practical solutions to scale up private sector investment quickly to support London’s transition to net zero.
 They’ll build on what LCFF has learnt so far.

-The Taskforce is made up of senior investors and London stakeholders, and chaired by Rhian Mari Thomas, Chief Executive of the Green Finance Institute.
+The Taskforce is made up of senior investors and London stakeholders, and chaired by Dr Rhian Mari Thomas, Chief Executive of the Green Finance Institute.

 Press releases